redux-saga/redux-saga/README.md

 Instead of dispatching thunks which get handled by the redux-thunk middleware.
-You create *Sagas* (not even sure if the term applies correctly); to trigger side effects (od other actions) in reaction to actions.
+You create *Sagas* (not sure if the term applies correctly); to trigger side effects (or other actions) in reaction to actions.

-# Motivations
+# How does it work

 - No application logic inside action creators.
 All action creators are pure factories of raw-data actions

 - All the actions hit the reducers; even "asynchronous" ones.

 - Sagas are generator functions that yield side effects as well as actions resulting from the execution of those side effects.

 - Sagas don't execute side effects themselves, they *create* a description of the intended side effect.
 Then the side effect gets executed later by the appropriate service

 - Services are normal redux middlewares which handle the triggered side effects.
 They communicate back the results of their execution by returning Promises.

 Sagas don't communicate directly with Services.
 Instead, the saga middleware acts like a mediator between the 2.
-It takes effects yielded from the Saga, then dispatch those effects to the store.
+It takes effects yielded from the Saga, then dispatches those effects to the store.
 Since services are normal middlewares, they intercept the dispatched effect, execute it and return a Promise denoting the future response.
-The saga middleware takes the service response and resume the saga generator with the resolved response.
+The saga middleware then takes the service response and resumes the Saga generator with the resolved response.
 This way Sagas can describe complex workflows with a simple synchronous style.
 And since they are side-effect free, they can be tested simply by driving the generator function and testing the successive results.